KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Avinor by kagjerde](https://github.com/kagjerde/MMM-Avinor)